Skip to content

 ]

-Custom Tools per Subagent
+Custom Toolsets per Subagent

-Subagents can have custom tools:
+Subagents can have custom toolsets or agent configuration:

 async def run_tests(ctx, path: str) -> str: